ksyar2001/leaflet-geocoder/README.md

 **Browser support** is IE8+ [(more details below)](#browser-support).

-To use the Mapzen Search service, **you need a Mapzen API key**.
+To use the Mapbox Search service, **you need a Mapbox API key**.
-Get one from the [Mapzen developers portal](http://mapzen.com/developers/).
+Get one from the [Mapzen developers portal](http://mapbox.com).
 It's free!

 ## Basic usage